dlehman83/PSScripts/README.md

 [EMIS Reports](/EMIS%20Report/) is a simple script to copy an EMIS report from a SFTP server and email it.

+[Google Drive FileACSs](/GoogleDriveFileACL/) This script with gam commands will remove all file shares from an OU of users.
+Used to stop sharing files owned by former staff or students.

 [SMTP Settings](/SMTPSettings/) is a dependency for other scripts to keep the SMTP server settings.

 <br><br><br>